Medically reviewed on December 9, 2016

 Your dose needs may be different during pregnancy or while you are nursing.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

 Do not crush, chew, or break a delayed-release or an enteric coated tablet.
 Swallow it whole.
 The enteric coated pill has a special coating to protect your stomach.
 Breaking the pill will damage this coating.

 Store at room temperature away from moisture and heat.

 Since Mag64 is used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid taking other medicines at the same time you take Mag64.
 Calcium carbonate can make it harder for your body to absorb certain drugs, making them less effective.
 Take your other medicines at least 2 hours before or 2 hours after you take this medicine.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using calcium carbonate and magnesium chloride and call your doctor at once if you have:
+Stop using Mag64 and call your doctor at once if you have:

 muscle pain or weakness, joint pain;